HelioConde/SalesSite/README.md

 # SalesSite
-Website for sales created with html5, css3, PHP and MySql
+Website for sales created with html5, css3 and Json